WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***Soulstone.*** You can expend this stone to cast the *revivify* spell without expending a spell slot or providing material components.
 If you are reduced to 0 hit points and are carrying a soulstone, it is automatically expended and you are reduced to 1 hit point instead.

-***Spellstone.*** You can expend this stone when casting a warlock spell, causing one creature to have disadvantage on its first saving throw made against that spell.
+***Spellstone.*** You can expend this stone when casting a Warlock spell, causing one creature to have disadvantage on its first saving throw made against that spell.

 ### Nethermancy
-*11th-level warlock feature*
+*11th-level Warlock feature*

 <div style='margin-top:-4px'></div>

 You can push yourself to cast more powerful spells a certain number of times per day.
 You gain a single spell slot of 6th level.
-This spell slot can be expended to cast any warlock spell you know.
+This spell slot can be expended to cast any Warlock spell you know.
 You regain any expended Nethermancy spell slots when you finish a long rest.

-Whenever you gain a spell slot through Nethermancy, you also learn a single warlock spell of a level that you can cast.
+Whenever you gain a spell slot through Nethermancy, you also learn a single Warlock spell of a level that you can cast.
 These are counted separately from your normal spells, as shown on the Spells Known column of the Warlock table.

 At higher levels you earn more spell slots: one 7th level spell slot at 13th level, one 8th level slot at 15th level, and one 9th level slot at 17th level.

-When you gain a level in this class, you can choose one of the warlock spells gained through Nethermancy and replace it with another spell from the warlock spell list.
+When you gain a level in this class, you can choose one of the Warlock spells gained through Nethermancy and replace it with another spell from the warlock spell list.

 ## Fel Studies
 Warlocks have come into contact with the powerful fel, studying its uncontrollable energy.
 Three such studies exist, each delving into a different aspect of the powers wielded by warlocks.